 In 2009 the Gallery organized the first edition of the Kathmandu International Art Festival (KIAF 2009), which saw the participation of over a hundred national and international artists.
-The festival was conceived as a mega art event which would be held every three years and was centered on socially aware art practices that were inspired by critical socio-political issues.
-The first edition KIAF saw the participation of over 100 national and international artists and was led by artistic director Sujan Chitrakar.
-Artworks were exhibited simultaneously across multiple locations in the city.
+The festival was conceived as a mega art event which would be held every three years and was centered on socially aware art practices that were inspired by critical socio-political issues of the time.
+KIAF 2009 was led by artistic director Sujan Chitrakar.
+The artworks under KIAF were exhibited simultaneously across multiple locations in the city.

-In 2009 the gallery has collaborated with the Australian Himalayan Foundation to provide scholarships to up and coming artists.
+In 2009, the Gallery collaborated with the Australian Himalayan Foundation to provide scholarships to up and coming artists.
 In 2011, the Siddhartha Arts Foundation was registered as a nonprofit to conduct the KIAF and to train the next generation of arts managers and leaders.